Full Rules of Fyziklani

 Registration for the Competition

-• A team consists of 1-5 members.
+• A team consists of 1-5 competitors.

 • Students of a single school can compete at most in four distinct teams.
 In the case of unfilled places or other similar conditions, the organizers reserve the right to make an exception to this rule.